yannayl/ctf-writeups/2018/ccc/sequence/README.md

 So we turned back to the fuzzer and read the summaries of the logs.
 Most of them were simple segfaults on reads.
 But a few had this note:
 > == 15659==ERROR: AddressSanitizer: attempting to call malloc_usable_size() for pointer which is not owned: 0x000000000300

 Which seemed interesting.
 It means for some reason something that is obviously not a pointer is considered a pointer to a chunk.
-We executed this under a debugger and so it crashed during garbage collection when destroying the `iesq` object that suppose to hold the compiled instructions.
+We executed this under a debugger and so it crashed during garbage collection when destroying the `iseq` object that suppose to hold the compiled instructions.
 It was even better, it was calling `ruby_xfree` on that pointer when it crashed.
 Which means that if the pointer was pointing to some valid memory, that memory would have been `free`d.
 The pointer was `body->param.opt_table` in the `rb_iseq_free` function.

 We stared at the crashing sample for a while and found the "pointer" that was passed to `ruby_xfree` was actually written there.
-We flipped bits to verified it - and we were right - it is read from the string which is decompiled.
+We flipped bits to verify it - and we were right - it is read from the string which is decompiled.
 We have no idea why.

 Given the info leak, we have all that we need to pass `free` a pointer to our data.